Carbodiphosphoranes: Structure and Bonding

 The electronic structure of the central carbon atom can be compared to the central carbon of N-heterocyclic carbenes, which have a σ-symmetric lone pair as the HOMO and an unoccupied π-symmetric orbital as the LUMO, making them good σ-donors and π-acceptors.
 In contrast, carbodiphosphoranes have two lone pairs, the π-symmetric HOMO and the σ-symmetric HOMO-1, and no carbon-centered electrons engaged in bonding.
-For this reason, carbodiphosphoranes are strong σ- and π-donors and even more strongly Lewis basic.
-Because of the presence of the lone pairs, the molecular geometry is typically significantly bent, with common P–C–P bond angles being around 120°–145°.
-However, a bond angle of 180° in hexaphenylcarbodiphosphorane has been observed under some crystallization conditions, instead of its typical 136.9° bond angle.
-The low energy difference of 3.1 kcal/mol, as determined by DFT calculations between the bent structure, with a σ- and π-symmetric lone pair, and the linear structure, with both lone pairs having π symmetry, allows for a relatively labile bond.
+For this reason, carbodiphosphoranes are more strongly Lewis basic than carbenes and have stronger electron-donating ability, which has been evaluated by the Tolman Electronic Parameter (TEP).
+TEP can also be used to compare relative donor strengths between carbodiphosphoranes, which differ based on the nature of the phosphine.
+Because of the presence of the lone pairs, the molecular geometry is typically bent, with common P–C–P bond angles being around 120°–145°.
+However, a bond angle of 180° has been observed in hexaphenylcarbodiphosphorane under some crystallization conditions, instead of its typical 136.9° bond angle.
+This linear structure is unique among carbones, and the authors attribute this structure to the low energy difference of 3.1 kcal/mol, as determined by DFT calculations between the bent structure, with a σ- and π-symmetric lone pair, and the linear structure, where both lone pairs have π symmetry, allowing for a relatively labile bond.

 Analogous bisylide species with sulfur atoms exchanged for one or both of the phosphorus atoms have also been synthesized and show similar nucleophilic properties.
 Similarly, mixed carbones with one phosphine and one N-heterocyclic carbene as donors can be synthesized.